projectchrono/chrono-website/faq/index.md

 <br><br>

 #### Can Chrono be compiled on platform X with compiler Y?
-Currently we build Chrono under Windows&copy (32 and 64 bit with the MingW GNU&copy compiler,  Microsoft VisualC++&copy, and Intel&copy compilers) and Linux&copy (32 and 64 bit, GNU and Intel&copy compilers).
+Currently we build Chrono under Windows&copy; (32 and 64 bit with the MingW GNU&copy; compiler,  Microsoft VisualC++&copy;, and Intel&copy; compilers) and Linux&copy; (32 and 64 bit, GNU and Intel&copy; compilers).
 <br><br>

 #### How is Chrono organized?